Pink-Crab/Perique-Registerables/docs/Meta_Box.md

 ---
 description: >-
-  Meta_Boxes can be constructed and used as either parts of registered post types or as independently for Users, Pages and anywhere else you can naively render one.
+  Meta_Boxes can be constructed and used as either parts of registered post types, or independently for Users, Pages and anywhere else you can natively render one.
 ---